JasselD/JasselNotes/Y2S2/COMP609/Network or System Administration.md

     - **Automating** OS installation, configuration, and updates

 **The 3 laws of network or system administration
-- Must not cause harm to the infrastructure or through inaction allow ha
+- Must not cause harm to the infrastructure or through inaction allow harm to come to the infrastructure
+- Must honour all reasonable requests by users except where such requests conflict with the first law
+- Must protect its own existence except where such action